szorfein/ansible-collection-privacy/roles/os/README.md

    - Default: `b08dfa6083e7567a1921a715000001fb`
    - Description: Each machine has a unique id (man machine-id).
 We use by default the same ID than Whonix.
    - Type: str
+- `os_hostname:`
+   - Default: `false`
+   - Description: Change or not the value of hostname.
+   - Type: bool
+- `os_hostname_value:`
+   - Default: `'host'`
+   - Description: The new value for hostname.
+   - Type: str
+- `os_hostname_list:`
+   - Default: `[]`
+   - Description: If other hosts to add on /etc/hosts. e.g: ["192.168.1.1 router", "14.13.144.120 superhost"]
+   - Type: list

 Dependencies
 ------------